FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-shape.md

 {% include /cloud/cloud-before-begin.md %}
 * {% include contact-support.md %} to upgrade your account to access production database shapes

-### Trial account and Development shapes
+### Database Shapes

+All database shapes are available to users.

+The shapes labeled as "dev" have;
+* only one node
-Two database shapes are available on all accounts.
-These are intended for development and testing purposes.
+* are smaller and have less compute for development and testing purposes.

-{% include /cloud-db/cloud-db-shape-dev.md %}

-### Production shapes

-Production shapes are available on paid accounts.
-These have:
+The shapes labeled as "prod" have:
 * overprovisioned disk space and memory to ensure best performance
 * data replication should a node go down.

+All trial users will have $300 credits to spend as they wish.

+{% include /cloud-db/cloud-db-shape-dev.md %}
 {% include /cloud-db/cloud-db-shape-prod.md %}
 ## Further information

 * [Learn how to manage FeatureBase Cloud databases](/docs/cloud/cloud-databases/cloud-db-manage)